2 Peter

 2 Peter 1:15

-And I will make every effort to see that after my departure you will always be able to remember these things.
+And I will do my best to see that after my exodus, you will be able to remember these things at all times.

 He spent his time helping others (including us) to realize what we have in Christ.
 He consistently preached the same message of hope and through repetition as well as example the people of that day were able to remember.
 Peter must have also had someone write these letters and preserve them and they have been passed on to us even today.